 The northeast has a wealth of parks, beautiful scenery, and amazing biodiversity, but many parks are either difficult to reach or the wildlife is hard to find.
 The big exception is Kaziranga National Park

 This fantastic world heritage site is home to two-thirds of the world’s one-horned rhinos.
 They are hard to miss and can be seen grazing alongside the main road bordering the park.

 This is a vast area of elephant grass, forests, and swamps, crisscrossed by rivers and dotted by lakes and ponds.
 It’s an alluvial flood plain which floods during the monsoon and has very thick undergrowth until the grass is harvested in March.

 The landscape opens up and the wealth of wildlife is exposed.
 Alongside the rhinos, sambar, swamp, hog, and barking deer are easily spotted.

 The park is home to the largest population of wild water buffalo on earth and they can be found everywhere.
 Elephants are very common and bison are often seen.

 The big cats are hard to see.
 They are seen on the park tracks but owing to the landscape they keep themselves well hidden.

-Kaziranga is a photographers paradise.
-The light, landscape and profusion of wildlife makes every safari worthwhile.
+Kaziranga is a photographer’s paradise.
+The light, landscape, and profusion of wildlife make every safari worthwhile.